Family: Proteaceae Origin: Rain forests from Mt Spec to Cooktown

 The flowers on the Ivory Curl are possibly the crowning jewel of this tree.
 The times in which this flower really depends upon the weather, but for the most part this is spring time through early autumn.
 The flowers cluster together, to the point in which they appear to overtake each branch of the tree.
 The flowers are white with a yellow tint in color, and they do attract butterflies and bees when flowering.

 In the wild, the Ivory Curl gets very tall with a bush at the top.
 Often, the tree is trying to reach the full sun before the leaves and flowers begin.
 However, in domestic sittings, the tree usually gets 6 or 8 meters high, and can be 2 to 5 meters wide.
 It does take 3 to 5 years of growth before the tree starts to flower.
+Tree trimming should be carried out by an arborist as tree loppers will destroy its attractive growth form.

 The leaves of the tree are a dark green color, and on the underside, do have a silver tip.
 During some point of the year, the leaf may have a red tip that can be seen.
 The size of the leaves vary.